Post-Operative Instructions LANAP |

-For the first week after surgery, a very soft diet is recommended
+For the first week after LANAP surgery, a very soft diet is recommended

-Carefully avoid chewing in the ares of the mouth where the laser has been used.
-Eat soft but nutritious food such as eggs, pasta, yogurt, cottage, smoothies, ice cream, mashed potatoes, puddings or anything that can be put in a blender.
+Carefully avoid chewing in the areas of the mouth where the laser has been used.
+Eat soft but nutritious food such as:

 Do not be alarmed with any color changes or appearances of tissues following laser surgery